Chapter 901:5-4 Fertilizer Applicators

 (a) An immediate family member of the certificate holder; or

-(b) An individual of the same business or farm which the certificate holder is employed by.
+(b) An individual employed by the same business or farm as the certificate holder .

 (B) An applicant shall be issued a fertilizer certificate if the applicant has satisfied the requirements set out in Chapter 905. of the Revised Code and the rules adopted thereunder, and the following have been received by the director: